-Cyclist inattention (their own or another's) was frequently reported as a contributory factor in both collisions and falls.
+Inattention (their own or another's) was frequently reported as a contributory factor in both collisions and falls.
 In many instances, cyclists accepted some responsibility for the crash where they stated behaviour was a contributory factor.
 These results indicate that cyclists are often willing to admit responsibility, somewhat allaying concerns about misreporting.
 Schramm et al (2009) identified cyclist error as being a contributory factor in their examination of police data of predominantly nonfatal cyclist crashes.
-Furthermore, the Australian Transport Safety Bureau (2006) found that in over 60 per cent of national cyclist fatality crashes, the cyclist was at fault.
+Furthermore, the Australian Transport Safety Bureau (2006) found that in over 60 per cent of national cyclist fatality crashes, it was the cyclist's action that was at fault.

 It appears both motorists and cyclists would benefit from increased knowledge of traffic laws and adoption of a more tolerant attitude (Sharpe et al, 2011).
 Benz (2010) suggests that in order to make the roads safer, the quality and skills of car drivers need to be improved.
-De Geus (2012) believes actions taken should contain both 'soft' (communication/ education) and 'hard' (enforcement) methods.
+De Geus (2012) believes actions taken should contain both 'soft' (communication/ education) and 'hard' (enforcement) methods and both should be used simultaneously.
 Cyclists may also benefit from education or training on how to ride more defensively around cars; being more vigilant of drivers who may lack awareness of cyclists; and increasing their conspicuity by wearing reflective clothing and using front and rear lights (Johnson et al, 2010).
 Despite this, in Australia local councils are unlikely to be the source of behaviour modification interventions.
 Of the total expenditure by councils on bicycle related programs in 2009-2010, only 2% was for education/ promotion campaigns (ABC, 2012).